Skip to main content

 Employee Responsibilities

 Employees and volunteers taking part in a Let’s Talk Science activity must disclose any potential conflicts of interest to Let’s Talk Science representatives in advance.
-Such potential conflicts of interest are not in themselves necessarily a barrier to working with Let’s Talk Science but must be publicly disclosed where relevant.
+Such potential conflicts of interest are not in themselves necessarily a barrier to working with Let’s Talk Science but must be disclosed where relevant.

 Practices and Procedures

-How do Let’s Talk Science’s stakeholders' influence our work?
+How do Let’s Talk Science’s stakeholders influence our work?

-Let’s Talk Science is grateful to all of our supporters – stakeholders, partner organizations and donors - for their contributions.
+Let’s Talk Science is grateful to all our supporters – stakeholders, partner organizations and donors - for their contributions.

 Examples of unacceptable influence: